single bottom, Diamond & CBN Usage Principals

 Debris removal prevents clogging and maintains cutting efficiency:

-• Water-Based Coolantsprovide good to excellent debris removal.
+• check icon Water-Based Coolantsprovide good to excellent debris removal.

-• Oil-Based Coolants offer moderate debris removal, suitable for clean operations.
+• check icon Oil-Based Coolants offer moderate debris removal, suitable for clean operations.

-• Synthetic Coolants offer good debris removal, effective for general-purpose use.
+• check icon Synthetic Coolants offer good debris removal, effective for general-purpose use.

 Environmental Impact